ask5/awesome_recipes/README.md

 Database

-    I have use SQLite database and its included in the repository.
+    I have used SQLite database which is included in the repository.
 If you want to use a different database then execute the following command to create tables.

     python manage.py migrate